-More than 130 leading architectural researchers, scholars and practicing architects from around the world came to Temple University and the Tyler School of Art last week for the bi-annual ARCC-EAAE International Conference, an event organized by the Architectural Research Centers Consortium and the European Association for Architectural Educators to explore new directions in architectural research.
+More than 130 leading architectural researchers, scholars and practicing architects from around the world came to Temple University and the Tyler School of Art and Architecture last week for the bi-annual ARCC-EAAE International Conference, an event organized by the Architectural Research Centers Consortium and the European Association for Architectural Educators to explore new directions in architectural research.

 This year’s theme, “Architectural Research for a Global Community: The Built Environment Shaping the Quality of Life,” was selected by the conference’s official host for 2018, Tyler’s Department of Architecture (architecture programs at Drexel and Jefferson universities served as partners).
 Conference participants shared research that explored the role of the built environment in growing and shaping happiness—a theme inspired by an idea born in the 1970s, the concept of Gross National Happiness as a measure of a nation’s well-being.

 “We’re proud to host the 2018 ARCC-EAAE International Conference—it’s a fantastic event,” said conference chair Kate Wingert-Playdon, professor of architecture and associate dean and director of Architecture & Environmental Design at Tyler.
 “What makes this conference special is its ability to spark new and deeply intellectually satisfying conversations about real-world challenges, including the challenges of the future.”